o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 This library depends on DPDK primitives to perform Ethernet networking in userspace, including initialization and control of Ethernet ports.
-Ethernet ports are expected to be SRIOV virtual functions (VF) but also can be physical functions (PF) as well
+Ethernet ports are expected to be SRIOV virtual functions (VF) but also can be physical functions (PF) as well.

 This library is expected to be included in the project via xran_fh_o_du.h, statically compiled and linked with the L1 application as well as DPDK libraries.
 The xRAN packet processing-specific functionality is encapsulated into this library and not exposed to the rest of the 5G NR pipeline.
-An abstract interface similar to the mmWave front haul interface is defined in xran_fh_o_du.h to be available for usage.

 This way, xRAN specific changes are decoupled from the 5G NR L1 pipeline.
 As a result, the design and implementation of the 5G L1